Land & Water Commissioner

 Department of Industry—Lands & Water undertakes regular monitoring of water sources to assess the impact of agriculture, industry, mining and coal seam gas in NSW.
 To safeguard the environment and community, there is limited and controlled use of groundwater in NSW under the NSW Water Act 1912 and Water Management Act 2000.

-The project explores the geology of the Gunnedah Basin and its groundwater sources to provide context.
+The project explores the geology of a region and its groundwater sources to provide context.
 It examines existing groundwater entitlements and purpose.
 It shows the groundwater monitoring networks and highlights water level behaviour over time for key groundwater sources.

 - Groundwater in the Gunnedah Basin NSW presentation – May 2018 [3.5 MB] Updated

 - Gloucester Groundwater Presentation – May 2018 [1.1 MB] New

 - Murray & Oaklands Basin Groundwater Presentation – May 2018 [6.3 MB] New